 This is when extreme right-wing ideologies start becoming more prevalent, as they get communicated to disenfranchised communities in the language that they understood well, that of memes.
 Racist, anti-semitic and misogynistic messages were made accessible by a series of memes that tried to reach a core audience exploiting their perceived grievances against globalisation, multiculturalism, and feminism.
 Powerful memes were born, and these were later adopted as dog-whistles in Trump’s campaign (and to a lesser extent by some in the Brexit Leave camp).

 Why did young gamers buy into the extremist neo-Nazi messages?
 This is a more complicated picture.
 In part, many young people have become sceptical and disillusioned with the establishment, which explains the appeal of outsider figures.
 Also, the alt-right has been extremely adept at highlighting several perceived hypocrisies in the left and liberal camps.
 Many see leftists claiming to stand for working people, but at the same time being extremely critical of any working class person with socially conservative leanings.
 Some liberals are often against body shaming and other similar discriminatory practices, but at the same time Trump is mocked by his looks by many of the very same advocates.
-Finally, the reliance on identity politics managed to antagonise many people who are not concerned with sport team mascots, or transgender rights (please note that I am not claiming that identity politics are wrong).
+Finally, the reliance on identity politics managed to antagonise many people who are not concerned with sport team mascots, or social justice (please note that I am not claiming that identity politics are wrong).
 These and many other arguments are often exploited by meme savvy right-wingers.

 Furthermore, I have encountered an appalling level of ignorance that is easily exploited by these neo-Nazi operatives.
 Whenever I have tried to engage alt-righters in gaming environments, I have been shocked by the level of ignorance on display.
 When asked about their hatred of Jews, many repeated conspiracy theories with little basis in reality, and many did not realise that Judaism is a religion, and that they worship the same deity as the Christians.
 One person even thought that it was more like a polytheistic religion with various gods.
 Some people lacked the most basic knowledge of geography, and I even met someone who thought Mexico was in Africa, hence the need to build a wall.
 I am perfectly aware that these are outliers, but it seems indicative of an online culture that values memes over knowledge.